bitwarden/help/_articles/features/folders.md

 There is no limit on the depth that you can go with nested folders, though the application interface may begin to "break" if you go too deep.

 If a folder's name contains the forward slash delimiter, yet no "parent" folder exists, its name will be displayed in its entirety.
-In the example above, "Finance/Banking" would not produce a nested structure.
+In the example shown above, a folder named "Finance/Banking" would not produce a nested structure.
 You would need to create a "Finance" folder as well if nesting is desired.